aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 !!! info "By default, we use Amazon Key Management Service (KMS) for encryption and decryption operations."

-Before you start, you will need a KMS key to encrypt and decrypt your data.
+Before you start, you will need a KMS symmetric key to encrypt and decrypt your data.
 Your Lambda function will need read and write access to it.

 **NOTE**.
 We recommend setting a minimum of 1024MB of memory _(CPU intensive)_, and separate Lambda functions for encrypt and decrypt.